Stefan Bradl: Moto2 World Championship (2010–2011)

-After moving up to the Moto2 class of Grand Prix racing in 2010, he went on to claim ninth in the championship, with one victory at Estoril.
+After moving up to the Moto2 class of Grand Prix racing in 2010, Bradl went on to claim ninth in the championship, with one victory at Estoril.

 2011 saw Bradl win four of the first six races, and maintained a healthy lead in the championship until Marc Márquez found significant speed halfway through the season.
 The championship seemed to be going down to the wire, with both Bradl and Márquez having a fair shot at the title with two rounds remaining.
 Márquez, however, suffered a heavy fall during free practice for the Malaysian Grand Prix, and was unable to race for the remainder of the season, due to eyesight problems.
 Bradl was therefore crowned the World Champion at the final race of the season in Valencia, Spain.

 MotoGP World Championship (2012–2016)

 LCR Honda (2012–2014)

 Bradl was signed by the LCR Honda team for 2012.
-He had a good season, running consistently in the top-10, with a best result of fourth place obtained at the Italian Grand Prix.
+He had a good season, running consistently in the top-ten, with a best result of fourth place obtained at the Italian Grand Prix.
 He completed the season in eighth place, winning the Rookie of the Year award.

 Bradl battled consistently among the second group of riders in 2013, along with Valentino Rossi, Cal Crutchlow and Álvaro Bautista.
 The highlight of his season was a pole-position at the United States Grand Prix, at Laguna Seca, where he also finished second, achieving his first MotoGP podium.
 A crash towards the end of the season at the Malaysian Grand Prix – in which he broke an ankle – took him out of contention in the battle for fifth place with Bautista and Crutchlow.
 He closed the season in seventh place with 156 points.

 In 2014, Bradl continued to ride for LCR Honda.
 However, on 2 August 2014, it was announced that Cal Crutchlow would join LCR Honda for the 2015 season and ride the factory-specification Honda RC213V.
 Bradl subsequently announced a move to the Forward Racing team for 2015, riding an open-specification bike.

 Athinà Forward Racing (2015)

 For the 2015 season, Bradl moved to Forward Racing, riding a Yamaha Forward – where he was joined by Loris Baz, moving into the series from the Superbike World Championship.
-At the midway point of the season, Bradl had collected 9 points, despite missing his home race at the Sanchsenring due to injury.
+At the midway point of the season, Bradl had collected nine points, despite missing his home race at the Sanchsenring due to injury.
 After the summer break, Bradl parted company with the team, following the arrest of team boss Giovanni Cuzari.